QLineTech/Sec-Active-Directory/content/test-types.md

     E --> F[Document Findings]
 ```

-### When to Use
+### 📌 When to Use
-Blackbox testing is ideal for assessing how an external threat actor might target an AD environment, helping organizations strengthen their perimeter defenses and public-facing services.
+Blackbox testing is your go-to for evaluating how an external threat actor might target an AD environment.
+It helps organizations fortify their perimeter defenses and secure public-facing services.

+---

-## Greybox Testing
+## ⚖️ Greybox Testing: The Middle Ground

-Greybox testing strikes a balance between Whitebox and Blackbox approaches, providing testers with partial knowledge of the AD environment.
-This method simulates insider threats or scenarios where an attacker has gained limited access, such as through a compromised user account.
-Greybox testing is commonly used to evaluate permissions, access controls, and privilege escalation risks.
+Greybox testing offers a **balanced approach**, providing testers with **partial knowledge** of the AD environment.
+Picture a scenario where an attacker has gained limited access, perhaps via a compromised user account.
+This method is often used to assess insider threats, focusing on permissions, access controls, and the risk of privilege escalation.

-### Key Characteristics
+### ✨ Key Characteristics
-- **Partial Knowledge**: Testers have limited access, such as a standard user account or basic network information.
+- **Partial Knowledge**: Testers have limited access, such as a standard user account or basic network details.
 - **Use Cases**: Assessing insider threats, testing privilege escalation, and evaluating access control effectiveness.
-- **Advantages**: Balances realism and depth, uncovering issues related to user permissions and lateral movement.
+- **Advantages**: Combines realism with depth, revealing issues tied to user permissions and lateral movement.
-- **Challenges**: Requires careful scoping to avoid overly broad or narrow assessments.
+- **Challenges**: Requires precise scoping to avoid overly broad or narrow assessments.

-### Example Workflow
+### 🛠️ Example Workflow
 ```mermaid
 graph TD
     A[Start Greybox Test] --> B[Use Provided Credentials]